-Around 14 years ago, my husband was starting to become familiar with an oft-repeated phrase, "I've found us the perfect place to live in the Yorkshire Dales"...
+Around 16 years ago, my husband was starting to become familiar with a phrase I constantly repeated: "I've found us the perfect place to live in the Yorkshire Dales"...
 The places I showed him varied, but the intention remained the same.
 I really wanted to move back to Yorkshire, and I was desperate to be in the countryside.
 I missed the hills.
 I missed the people.
 I missed being able to breathe.

 All I needed to do was convince my only-ever-lived-in-big-cosmopolitan-world-class-cities-husband that he'd love it.